minhphanhvu/fetch_rewards_coding_challenge/README.md

 2. Learn how to send simple requests for Postman [here](https://learning.postman.com/docs/getting-started/sending-the-first-request/)
 3. After running `npm run dev`.
 You can begin making requests.
 4. If you want to change the initial transactions.
 Make change to the json file `transactions.json` in the main directory.
+   Remember this will fail the mocha tests.
+Mocha tests run with an inital setup transactions.